[Skip to Content]

-Apr 24, 2026
+Apr 28, 2026

-Green Team-work Makes Sustainability Dream Work
+Green Team-Work Makes the Sustainability Dream Work

 At Saint Paul RiverCentre, sustainability isn’t a side initiative.
 It’s part of the experience delivered to every client, exhibitor, and guest who walks through the doors.
 Today’s event planners and attendees expect more than a well-run show; they’re looking for partners who share their values.
 That’s where the venue’s Green Team comes in.

-At the Food Centric Spring Event 2026 earlier this month, they brought that commitment to life in a highly visible, hands-on way.
-As the event wrapped, more than 30 staff members in signature green shirts mobilized across the Exhibition Halls, transforming post-event cleanup into a coordinated sustainability effort.
-Their mission was simple but powerful: ensure that as much material as possible was diverted from landfills.
+At the FoodCentric 2026 event earlier this month, the Green Team brought that commitment to life in a highly visible, hands-on way.
+As the event wrapped, more than 30 staff members in signature green shirts mobilized across the exhibition halls, transforming post-event cleanup into a coordinated sustainability effort.
+Their mission was simple but powerful: ensure that as many leftover items as possible were diverted from landfills.

 Over the course of just a few hours, the team sorted more than 4,000 pounds of waste, nearly half of which was composted.
 From seafood and produce to packaging materials, every item was evaluated and directed to compost, recycling, or landfill streams.
 It’s a process that requires training, coordination, and a culture of accountability, but it’s one that delivers measurable impact for clients.